fyasser/avevaEdge/README.md

 ---

+## Key Metrics Tracked

+The AvevaEdge Dashboard monitors and analyzes several critical operational metrics:

+- **Flow (m³/h)**: Measures the volume of fluid moving through the system per hour.
+- **Pressure (kPa)**: Tracks the pressure levels within the system in kilopascals.
+- **System Fluid State**: A composite metric representing the overall state of the fluid system on a scale of 0-100.
+- **Noise (dB)**: Measures acoustic emissions from the system, which can indicate mechanical issues or abnormal operation.

+Each metric includes detailed analysis with statistical summaries, trend identification, and correlation analysis to help identify issues and optimize system performance.

+---

 ## Usage
 - **Filters**: Apply filters to refine data displayed in charts and tables.
 - **Real-Time Updates**: View live data updates without refreshing the page.
 - **Report Generation**: Generate and download reports for analysis.
+- **Data Analysis**:
+  - **Enhanced Data Table**: View comprehensive metrics and insights for flow, pressure, system fluid state, and noise levels.
+  - **Metric Summaries**: Access statistical summaries including averages, minimums, and maximums for all key metrics.
+  - **Trend Analysis**: View trend indicators showing whether metrics are rising, falling, or stable.
+  - **Correlation Analysis**: Analyze relationships between different metrics like flow-pressure and noise-flow correlations.
+  - **Column Customization**: Show/hide columns as needed for focused analysis.
+  - **Time Aggregation**: Aggregate data by minute, day, or month for trend identification.

 ---